 By calling and comparing a few treatment providers against each other, this step should give you a sense of what rehab will cost.

 Community support is invaluable, at the right stage in the process.
-But starting out - you'll need more specialist help for detox.
+But the first stage of help - physically detoxing - will need more specialist care.

 Usually, only the more complex cases with a long history of addiction are considered for placement into specialist detox units.